MicrosoftDocs/MIMDocs/MIMDocs/update-portals-accessibility-links.md

 ---
 # required metadata

-title: Update MIM Portals with links to accessibility statements | Microsoft Docs
+title: Update MIM portals with links to accessibility statements | Microsoft Docs
-description: This article documents how customers that are subject to accessibility requirements can add links to their existing MIM Portal, SSPR registration and reset web sites.
+description: This article documents how customers that are subject to accessibility requirements can add links to their existing MIM portal, SSPR registration and reset web sites.
 keywords:
 author: markwahl-msft
 ms.author: mwahl